charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Javascript/Intermediate Javascript.md

 		- then you can run npm publish --access=public
 		- then you should be good to go!
 ### Client side form validation
-- before sending off data from forms to the backedn databases, it's important to validate the information as correct using client side validation. while it has been covered in html in [[Intermediate CSS#Form Validation]] (this should really belong in a html notes not css but here we are)
+- before sending off data from forms to the backedn databases, it's important to validate the information as correct using client side validation. while it has been covered in html in [[Intermediate HTMl & CSS#Form Validation]] (this should really belong in a html notes not css but here we are)
 - review of some of the psuedo states that are true of elements
 	- valid `:valid` css selector for styling or presentig certain feedback
 	- invalid `:invalid` same as above